Company Logo - Home Link

 This service is available via an app you can download onto your phone and use to schedule a pickup ahead of time or upon arrival.

-Ultimately, both of these options are excellent alternatives to private transfers, especially if you’re short on time and you can’t purchase an airport transfer until you get to Barcelona.
+Ultimately, both of these options are excellent alternatives to private transfers, especially if you’re short on time and can’t purchase an airport transfer until you get to Barcelona.

 RELATED POSTS: